xmtp/xmtp-dot-org/blog/xmtp-lens-twitter-spaces-replay.md

 [00:24:17] Josh, you wanna take that?

-[00:24:20] Josh - Lens: Yes.
-Yeah, firstly, I wanna say that it was amazing workingwith the team.
+[00:24:20] **Josh - Lens:** Yes.
+Yeah, firstly, I wanna say that it was amazing working with the team.
 The beauty of Lens and it kind of shin.
 Is how open and transparent it is and how another team who has the same moral compass as us can ship something entirely.
 Yes.
 We spec out a kind of standard for the DM so we can work, they took, the team took ownership of it and they did.

 [00:24:46] And they did a PR and Lenster and.
 Fantastic.
-Now we have DMs onLens without even the core Lens team changing or working everything, which I thinkis just a testament to how powerful this is and how we can build together.
-So first Iwanna say that secondly I love the we love the beauty of the portability of the DMs,of course, with Lens of biggest thing is we want to abstract the wallet as much as wecan.
+Now we have DMs onLens without even the core Lens team changing or working everything, which I think is just a testament to how powerful this is and how we can build together.
+So first I wanna say that secondly I love the we love the beauty of the portability of the DMs, of course, with Lens of biggest thing is we want to abstract the wallet as much as we can.
 We want take it be profile to profile.
 We wanna make it feel just as it would onTwitter, et cetera, et cetera.
 And coming soon when we have the SDK for Lens, we will want to baking features like separation of degree within your messages.
 Being able to hide messages like and order these kind of things, build on top of messaging protocol to allow us to give that tailored, fitted, messaging platform of what we seeLens to be.

 [00:25:38] So yeah, we see some really exciting things to come when we start putting this nasally within our SDK, which will come, later on.
 So yeah, super, super excited.